rafinskipg/BombTouch/README.md

 You can contribute code with pull requests, if you want to contribute artworks or sounds you can email me at rafinskipg(at)gmail(dot)com.

 ### Todo list For Beta
--Bugs issues:
 - Add to the localstorage info the current level played, the total gems used, total gems won fields.
 - Add the gems only if you won a game.
 - Add the use gems to unlock level.
+- Add object pooling
 - Redesign game mechanichs and levels.
 - Create a "worlds" or "planets" list, to choose levels.
 - Polish backgrounds and sprites